-2. Capacity to identify, examine and discuss the main evidence underpinning the problem/s identified in the field of study
+2. Identify, examine and discuss the main evidence underpinning the problem/s identified in the field of study

-3. Capacity to construct a lengthy argument or a number of arguments to address a problem or series of inter-related problems
+3. Construct a lengthy argument or a number of arguments to address a problem or series of inter-related problems

-4. Capacity to use the relevant modern literature in the field to enhance arguments concerning the evidence
+4. Use the relevant modern literature in the field to enhance arguments concerning the evidence

-5. Capacity to explain the problem/s to others in both written and oral form.
+5. Explain the problem/s to others in both written and oral form.